ClickHouse/clickhouse-docs/docs/en/intro.md

 Unlike transactional queries (or OLTP, Online Transaction Processing) that read and write just a few rows per query and, therefore, complete in milliseconds, analytics queries routinely process billions and trillions of rows.

-In many use cases, [analytics queries must be “real-time”](https://clickhouse.com/engineering-resources/what-is-real-time-analytics), i.e. return a result in less than one second.
+In many use cases, [analytics queries must be “real-time”](https://clickhouse.com/engineering-resources/what-is-real-time-analytics), i.e., return a result in less than one second.

 ## Row-oriented vs. column-oriented storage